Professor Adriaan van Klinken

-The University of Leeds has a history of teaching and researching religions in Africa, and I am delighted to stand in this tradition since my appointment in 2013.
-Since 2020, I hold the Chair of Religion and African Studies in the School of Philosophy, Religion and History of Science at the University of Leeds.
+The University of Leeds has a history of teaching and researching religions in Africa, and I am delighted to be continuing this tradition since my appointment in 2013.
+Early 2020, I was promoted to full Professor of Religion and African Studies in the School of Philosophy, Religion and History of Science at the University of Leeds (please watch my inaugural lecture here: “Reimagining Christianity and Sexual Diversity in Africa”).
 Since 2021, I am also extraordinary professor at the University of the Western Cape (South Africa), in the Desmond Tutu Centre for Religion and Social Justice.
 Prior to coming to Leeds, I was a Postdoctoral Research Fellow at SOAS University of London (2011-2012).
 I received my PhD in Religious Studies (cum laude) from Utrecht University in 2011.

 - Director, Centre of Religion and Public Life

 - Director, Leeds University Centre for African Studies

 Having a broad interest in the role of religion in African societies and cultures today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
 The geographical focus of my work has mostly been on Zambia and, more recently, Kenya.
 Methodologically I embrace a ‘scavenger approach’ that creatively borrows methods, concepts and theories from disciplines across the arts, humanities and social sciences.
 I weave these approaches together in an attempt to analyse and understand religion as a social, cultural and political category intricately connected to the multiple dimensions of human life in Africa and beyond.
 I’ve increasingly become interested in creative and arts-based methodologies and in working with local communities and actors as agents of social change.

 My research has developed around the following themes: